No Way Out (Porridge)

-"No Way Out" is the first Christmas special of the BBC sitcom Porridge.
-It first aired on 24 December 1975.
+"No Way Out" is the first Christmas special of the BBC sitcom Porridge and initially aired on 24 December 1975.
 In this episode, prisoner Tommy Slocombe makes an escape attempt in the lead-up to Christmas.

 Synopsis

-Christmas has come to Slade Prison.
-Godber, with his innocent nature, likes the idea of Christmas, but Fletcher tells him that Christmas in prison is little different to any other day.
-Godber points out that there are carol singers, but Fletcher remarks that they are there to drown out the sound of Tommy Slocombe's tunnelling.
+Christmas has come to Slade Prison, which Godber, with his innocent nature, is looking forward to, before Fletcher tells him that Christmas in prison, is little different to any other day.
+Godber points out that there are carol singers, but Fletcher tells him they are only in place to cover the sound of a tunnel being dug by Tommy Slocombe.

 Fletcher tries to visit the prison's infirmary with his bad knee, but the prison doctor refuses to admit him.
 Instead, he gives Fletcher an appointment at a civilian hospital, Carlisle General.
-With this information, Harry Grout requests that Fletcher picks up an important object from a nurse at the hospital.
+On hearing of this, Harry Grout (Grouty) orders Fletcher to pick up an important object from a nurse at the hospital.

-Mr Barrowclough is given the job of escorting Fletcher to hospital, although he finds the very edgy Fletcher's grumbling a dampener on his day.
+Mr Barrowclough is given the job of escorting Fletcher to hospital, although he finds Fletcher's constant grumbling very tiresome.
 At the hospital, a young nurse gives Fletcher a "Christmas card", which turns out to be a fake passport for Tommy Slocombe.
-Grouty also asks that Fletcher and Godber help with the choir, but also insists that Fletcher provides him with a bicycle.
+Back at the hospital, Grouty also makes Fletcher and Godber join the choir and tells Fletcher to get hold of a bicycle.

-Unfortunately, Barrowclough's bicycle is stolen as part of the escape plan and, on confronting Godber, Warren and Fletcher about the theft, he is left in a state of confusion with their responses.
-Mr Mackay berates Barrowclough for being too trusting with the prisoners.
-To make matters worse, Mackay discovers what is going on with the tunnelling, and orders the men back to their cells.
-Lukewarm, a skilled pickpocket, manages to steal Barrowclough's wristwatch under the façade of wishing him a Merry Christmas.
-Mackay's wallet is also stolen.
+Barrowclough's bicycle is stolen as part of the escape plan and he is berated by Mr Mackay for being too trusting with the prisoners.
+To make matters worse, Mackay then discovers what is going on with the tunnelling and orders the men back to their cells.
+In the fracas, Lukewarm, a skilled pickpocket, manages to steal Barrowclough's watch and Mackay's wallet.

 Due to these events, Christmas is cancelled in Slade Prison.
-Fletcher realises that things have gone too far and speaks to Harry Grout, who confides that the tunnel is off-course anyway.
-Fletcher arranges to have a word with Mackay; his plan is for Mackay to fall into the tunnel, and Grout can use the distraction to smuggle Slocombe out another way, but Fletcher miscalculates the tunnel's location and ends up falling into the tunnel himself.
+Fletcher realises that things have gone too far and speaks to Harry Grout, who admits that the tunnel is off course anyway.
+Fletcher arranges to have a word with Mackay; his plan is for Mackay to fall into the tunnel and in the distraction, Slocombe can be smuggled out another way.
+Unfortunately Fletcher miscalculates the tunnel's location and ends up falling into it himself.

-With the escape attempt apparently thwarted, Christmas is reinstated and Fletcher is in the infirmary.
-As Fletcher is eating Christmas lunch, Mackay tries to bribe him with an almost full small bottle of whisky if he tells him where the earth from the tunnel went.
-Fletcher tells Mackay that they dug another tunnel and hid the earth there.
-The episode ends with a triumphant Fletcher drinking his whisky and wishing Mackay a Merry Christmas.
+With the escape attempt apparently thwarted, Christmas is reinstated.
+Fletcher is in the infirmary following his fall and whilst he is eating Christmas lunch, Mackay bribes him with a small bottle of whisky, to tell him where the earth from the tunnel was hidden.
+Fletcher tells him that they dug another tunnel and hid the earth there, the episode ending with a triumphant Fletcher drinking the whisky and wishing Mackay a Merry Christmas.